marklogic/videos/deploy-marklogic-with-docker/README.md

 ## Get the official Docker image
 `docker pull progressofficial/marklogic-db`
 ## Run a MarkLogic database server in a container
+In the example, replace these values:

+* `admin` - Your existing or new MarkLogic username.
+* `Areally!PowerfulPassword1337` - Your existing or new MarkLogic password.
+* `port` - The MarkLogic port for your app server

 ### (MacOS/Linux)
 ```
 docker run -d -it -p 8000:8000 -p 8001:8001 -p 8002:8002 \